jcreek/AutomatedAssessmentFeedbackAgent/README.md

 > An intelligent, agentic AI system designed to significantly reduce teachers' workloads by providing instant assessment and personalized differentiated feedback and follow-on activities for student assignments.

+## Who is this for?
+This project is designed for:
+- **Teachers** who want to save time on grading and provide more consistent, individualized feedback to students.
+- **Schools and educational institutions** seeking to improve the quality and efficiency of assessment and feedback workflows.

 ## ⚡ Workflow At a Glance
 - Upload an assignment and student response (file or text)
 - Instantly receive detailed, actionable feedback and differentiated individualized follow-on tasks and a grade